 mt1 = nlarx(z, nanbnk, 'tree'); % tree is short for treepartition

 In the above call, we have used a string ('tree') in place of an object to specify the nonlinearity estimator.
 The benefit of using the string form is that incomplete, case-insensitive specification can be done.
 However, this works only if the nonlinearity is to be used with default property values.
 In the following example, the treepartition object constructor is called to directly create a nonlinearity estimator object.

 mt2 = nlarx(z, nanbnk, treepartition);

 The SIGMOIDNET estimator can also be used.
-Notice that algorithm options such as maximum iterations (MaxIter) and iteration display can be directly indicated in the NLARX command.
+Estimation options such as maximum iterations (MaxIter) and iteration display can be specified using NLARXOPTIONS command.